History of Emmet Sheehan in Timeline

 2023: MLB Debut and First Win

-In 2023, Sheehan started the season with Tulsa, and was called up to the majors on June 16.
-He made his debut against the San Francisco Giants, pitching six scoreless no-hit innings.
-On June 23, 2023, he earned his first major league win against the Houston Astros.
+In 2023, Sheehan started the season with Tulsa.
+On June 16, he was called up to the majors to start against the San Francisco Giants, pitching six scoreless no-hit innings.
+On June 23, Sheehan secured his first major league win against the Houston Astros.
+He ended the season with a 4-1 record and a 4.92 ERA.

 2024: Tommy John Surgery

-In 2024, Sheehan was expected to compete for a spot in the Dodgers rotation but was slowed by shoulder soreness.
-On May 15, 2024, he underwent Tommy John surgery, ending his season.
+In 2024, Sheehan was expected to compete for a spot in the Dodgers' rotation but was slowed by shoulder soreness.
+On May 15, he underwent Tommy John surgery to repair the ulnar collateral ligament in his elbow, ending his season.